-Permitted uses include a variety of residential and open space uses.
+Permitted uses include a variety of residential and open space uses a maximum of 4 storeys are permitted facing the street.
+Additional storeys must stepback at a 45 degree angular plane from the podium.

 - · residential units: townhouses, apartment buildings; - · parkettes and public squares; and, - one convenience retail store located at grade, with a maximum GFA of 100 square metres as part of a residential building.